Definition of Sensitivity Analysis

 Sensitivity Analysis – Example #2

-Example of J&B Inc. The original or expected Sales Volume is $582,401 arising out of 7882 units and at the rate of $73.89.To conduct the sensitivity analysis – J&B Inc conducted two models with different input variables for the Pessimistic Model and the Optimistic Model, as seen highlighted below:
+Example of J&B Inc. The original or expected Sales Volume is $582,401 arising out of 7882 units and at $73.89.To conduct the sensitivity analysis – J&B Inc conducted two models with different input variables for the Pessimistic Model and the Optimistic Model, as seen highlighted below:

 Based on these pessimistic and optimistic values of the sales and variable costs, the net income after taxes can be seen as varying.
 Hence, on creating the two models, we aim to arrive at a conclusion or analysis of the input factors to reach the desired Net Income figures.

-The estimation of sales and, therefore, the variable costs helps decide and has a great impact on the NPV of given projects.
-The fixed costs and any changes to it become insignificant but remain constant across different levels of sales volume.
+The estimation of sales and, therefore, the variable costs help decide and greatly impacts the NPV of given projects.
+The fixed costs and any changes to them become insignificant but remain constant across different sales volume levels.

 Relevance and Use